stephengolub/survey-sample/README.md

 1. Clone Repo: `git clone git@github.com:nickburns2006/survey-sample.git`
 2. Change directories into where you cloned it.
 3. Install requirements: `pip install -r requirements.txt`
-4. Update the local `ini` file to have the settings for your specific environment:
+4. Update the local `survey/settings.ini` file to have the settings for your specific environment:

 ```
 [settings]